Deriving the von Neumann equation from the Majorana-Bloch equation for arbitrary spin in any state: Conclusion

 \section{Conclusion}

-We have extended our earlier work on the Majorana–Bloch‐to‐von Neumann derivation from the spin-\(\tfrac12\) case to systems of arbitrary angular momentum for the pure coherent‑state manifold.
-By exploiting the polynomial form of the coherent‐state projector of the angular momentum, we have shown that the time evolution of the projector satisfies the von Neumann equation.
+We have generalized our earlier derivation from the Majorana--Bloch equation to the von Neumann equation for spin-\(\tfrac{1}{2}\) to arbitrary spin-$s$ within the pure coherent-state manifold.
+By exploiting the polynomial form of the coherent‐state projector of the spin, we have shown that the time evolution of the projector satisfies the von Neumann equation.
 This derivation establishes a bijective correspondence between the classical Majorana--Bloch equation on the real-space sphere and its coherent-state quantum analog in the Hilbert-space operator formalism; therefore, classical and quantum angular-momentum dynamics on the pure coherent-state manifold are in one-to-one correspondence.
-As implied by the Ehrenfest theorem, taking the expectation value of the angular‐momentum operator in a coherent state exactly reproduces the classical Majorana--Bloch equation.
+As expected from the Ehrenfest theorem, taking the expectation value of the angular‐momentum operator in a coherent state exactly reproduces the classical Majorana--Bloch equation.
 We further generalized the derived von Neumann equation to encompass mixed states that originate from convex combinations of coherent‐state projectors.

+Finally, we demonstrated that the Majorana construction offers a unified approach for building from spin-$\tfrac{1}{2}$ primitives to arbitrary spin-$s$.
+This framework applies equally to pure and mixed states, thereby providing a systematic description of spin dynamics within the symmetric subspace.
+The conclusion applies to orbital angular momentum, too.

+The derivations remain valid for a time-dependent field \(\vv B=\vv B(t)\), since no time derivatives of \(\vv B\) enter the commutator relations.
+However, the present work is restricted to Hamiltonians that are linear in spin.
+Within this regime, the bijection is valid on the coherent-state manifold.
+The mapping does not extend to non-linear spin Hamiltonians.